emreatay993/MARS/DETAILED_USER_MANUAL_20_Pages.md

 If deformations were provided, geometry deforms during playback.

+#### Deformation Display Mode

+When animating with deformations, you can choose how the deformed mesh is displayed using the **"Show Absolute Deformations"** checkbox in the Visualization Controls:

+**Relative Mode (Unchecked - Default):**
+- First animation frame appears at the original mesh position ("zero" deformation)
+- Shows motion pattern relative to the animation start time
+- **Best for:** Visualizing dynamics, vibration modes, motion patterns
+- **Example:** If your animation runs from t=0.3s to t=0.8s, the structure appears undeformed at t=0.3s and shows only the motion that occurs during the animation window

+**Absolute Mode (Checked):**
+- Shows true deformation from the undeformed geometry
+- Preserves absolute displacement magnitudes at all times
+- **Best for:** Quantitative analysis, cases with pre-loading, steady-state + transient
+- **Example:** If your animation runs from t=0.3s to t=0.8s, the structure shows its true deformed state at t=0.3s including any prior loading history

+**Important Notes:**
+- This setting only affects mesh position visualization
+- Velocity and acceleration values are always computed correctly regardless of this setting
+- Initial condition exports are unaffected (they use time point calculations, not animation data)
+- Default (relative) mode maintains backward compatibility with previous versions

 **Tip**: For presentations, use Custom Time Step with 0.01s intervals and 50ms playback interval for smooth 20fps animations.
+Use Relative Mode to make motion patterns clearer.

-[Image Placeholder: Animation controls — play/pause/stop]
+[Image Placeholder: Animation controls — play/pause/stop, with absolute deformation checkbox highlighted]

 ---